August 07, 2020

 Now that you understand the importance of creating a high-quality grant application, here are a few specific pointers to keep in mind as you begin the process:

 In the case of preparing a loan application, you’ll be compiling background information from a variety of sources to help a lender determine if you’re a good candidate for a loan.
 To achieve this, it helps to create a checklist of the various types of personal and financial documentation that you’ll need to provide.

 What is the value in a checklist?
 Since you’ll be collecting the information that the lender requires from a range of places and people such as creditors, employers, and financial institutions, making a complete list of what you need to obtain and where to find it can go a long way toward easing the stress of this process.
 A standard list format might work for your checklist, or you could consider using a spreadsheet to make tracking each component easier.

 You’ve got the basics down now when it comes to understanding the importance of creating a high-quality submission for your grant or loan application.
 So with the tips above in your pocket, you’re ready to tackle preparing your application!
 This is where having the right software tool can help you achieve your goals and make your submission shine.
 The office suite solution WPS Office includes a program called Writer that is fully compatible with MS Word and contains a variety of features to help you get the job done:

 And while we’re talking about Spreadsheets, don’t forget that you can use this application to create your loan application checklist, as well as to help you keep track of steps as you work on your grant application.
-For a refresher on how to use Spreadsheets, see our last post.
+For a refresher on how to use Spreadsheets.
 While it takes more than digital tools to craft a winning written proposal, having the right software can make your job of applying for and obtaining funding a much easier and more satisfying process.

 For more tips, guides, and information on using WPS Office, please visit our Online Knowledge Base.